venovako/ATFact/README.md

 Tested on the following systems:
 * Intel Xeon Phi 7210 CPU running CentOS Linux 7.7.1908 with Intel Fortran and MKL 19.1.0.166
+* Intel Xeon Phi 7210 CPU running CentOS Linux 7.7.1908 with PGI Fortran 19.10 (Community Edition)
 * Intel Core i7-4850HQ CPU running macOS Catalina 10.15.2 with GNU Fortran (Homebrew GCC 9.2.0_3) and Intel MKL 19.0.5.281

-The results with `108` dataset are identical on both systems for the generation and the rank detection, although the `F` matrices differ.
+The results with `108` dataset are identical on all systems for the generation and the rank detection, although the `F` matrices differ.

 This work has been supported in part by Croatian Science Foundation under the project IP-2014-09-3670 ([MFBDA](https://web.math.pmf.unizg.hr/mfbda/)).